KDesp73/dotman/README.md

 # dotman

-A simple cli to manage your dotfiles
+A simple cli tool to manage your dotfiles

 ## Get started